-The site has an open grassed landscape fringed by bushland along its southern edge; interspersed with trees that includes an avenue of poplars linesing the former military road.
+The site has an open grassed landscape fringed by bushland along its southern edge; an avenue of poplars lines the former military road.
 Its elevated position offers views across to the southern side of the harbour.

 5.2.
 Surrounding Lands